israel-dryer/ttkbootstrap/docs/index.md

 #### Choosing a theme

-The default theme is **flatly**, but you can start the application with any of the [built-in themes](#themes.md) by passing in the theme name when you create the style object.
+The default theme is **litera**, but you can start the application with any of the [built-in themes](themes.md) by passing in the theme name when you create the style object.

 ```python